Get insider access

 Samsung The Premiere LSP7T

 The Epson EpiqVision Ultra LS300 is better than the Samsung The Premiere LSP7T.
 The Epson is limited to 1080p, while the Samsung is a 4k projector with pixel shift.
-Still, the Epson makes up for it with a vastly brighter image, has better contrast, and is extremely accurate without needing to be calibrated.
+Still, the Epson makes up for it with a vastly brighter image, and is extremely accurate without needing to be calibrated.
 It's also more versatile as it can project on more screen sizes and at a shorter distance than the Samsung.

 Optoma GT1090HDR